Making The Switch To

 However, if you give him only 20 minutes to finish it before you take it away, he'll realize that there is no food for him to go back to when he gets hungry and will have to wait until the next schedule feeding.

-With a raw diet, you don't want to leave that lying around for hours as it allows bacteria to grow on your dog's food, so it's a good habit to get into picking it up soon after so your dog doesn't get sick from contaminated food.
+Also with a raw diet you really shouldn't leave it lying around for hours as it allows bacteria to grow on your dog's food.

 3. Lay off on the treats

-Your dog is a good boy (or girl) and you may like to spoil them with a few treats throughout the day.
+Your dog is a good boy (or girl) and if your like many of us, you like to spoil them with a few treats throughout the day.

 We like to reward our dogs for good behavior, nothing wrong with that.
-It becomes a problem when we give them too many treats before his meals and it spoils his appetite so that when his dinner is set down in front of him he isn't very hungry and will leave much of it on the plate.
+But, it becomes a problem when we give them too many treats before their meals and it spoils their appetite so that when their dinner is set down in front of them they aren't very hungry and will leave much of it on the plate.

 Speaking of dinner, you may also find yourself sharing your own meals with your beloved pup.
 And why not, if its good enough for you it's good enough for him too.

-However, if you are finding it difficult for your dog to eat his own food, this may be the reason why.
+However, if you are finding it difficult for your dog to eat his own food, this could be the reason why.

-So if you are trying to get him to eat his own nutritious meals, you may want to cut out the scraps and treats.
+So if you are trying to get him to eat his own nutritious meals, you might want to cut out the scraps and treats.